karlyndiary/Restaurant-Ratings-Analysis/README.md

 ### Review Insights:
 - What are the top 5 restaurants by food rating?
 ```
+The top 5 restaurants with high customer satisfaction - food ratings are Tortas Locas Hipocampo and Puesto de Tacos, where most consumers are highly satisfied.
+Cafeteria y Restaurante El Pacífico has 9 consumers rating it highly satisfactory, while Gorditas Doa Gloria has received 10.
+La Cantina Restaurante is rated highly satisfactory by 11 consumers, with the remaining votes split between satisfactory and unsatisfactory.
 ```
 - What are the top 5 restaurants by service rating?
 ```